 This Factsheet is about the types of remedies that the Ombudsman can recommend.
-It should be read together with our general information booklet about our service and the Ombudsman’s “Principles for Remedy”.
+It should be read together with our general information available here and the Ombudsman’s “Principles for Remedy”.
 The latter sets out how we think public bodies should put things right when things have gone wrong.

 The Ombudsman’s approach to remedy is based on the premise that the body complained about should restore the individual to the position they would have been in if the maladministration or poor service had not occurred.